aorith/neovim-flake/README.md

 It has two flavours, both of them set the variable `NVIM_APPNAME` to `nvim-nix` (the nvim wrapper does):

-- `#default`: configuration is copied over to the nix-store, and you can run it on any machine with Nix without symlinking it to `~/.config`
+- `#default`: neovim configuration is copied over to the nix-store, and you can run it on any machine with Nix without symlinking it to `~/.config/nvim`
-- `#nvim-without-config`: the configuration is loaded from `~/.config/$NVIM_APPNAME`, this is what I usually use as it allows modifying the config on the fly, so I execute `./link.sh` as part of the bootstrap to link the config on a new machine
+- `#vanilla`: neovim configuration is loaded from `~/.config/$NVIM_APPNAME`, this is what I usually use as it allows modifying the config on the fly, it also means that I can use the same config on systems without nix.
+This requires an extra step: execute `./link.sh` as part of the bootstrap to link the config on a new machine

 ### Folder Structure